Resumo

 - illness onset in spring or summer

-- returned travelers from an endemic area
+- returned travellers from an endemic area

 - recent (within 2 weeks) outdoor exposure